TimoKats/MasterThesis/README.md

 After installing, a Solr instance needs to be setup for the experiments.
 For the TF-IDF based experiments, the schema for this is added in XML format at `data_related/schemas/tfidf_schema.xml`.
 For the BERT/DVS based experiments and relevance feedback experiments, the schema for this is added in XML format at `data_related/schemas/bert_schema.xml`.

 ### Help/Comments
-Every function in the source code is provided with PEP 8 compiant commentary.
+Every function in the source code is provided with PEP 8 compliant commentary.
 As a result, you can call a help function for each function to learn more about its role.
 An example for this is given below.
 Moreover, all the function are provided with type hints.

 ```
 >>> from quorum.results import *